Corporate Tax in Dubai

 Other information about taxes in Dubai

-Even if Dubai is nowadays a preferred business hub because there are no taxes on profits, the things have changed starting from January 2018.
+Even if Dubai is nowadays a preferred business hub, the things have changed starting from January 2018.
 The financial authorities implemented the VAT rate of 5% for particular goods and services.
 The rate is low compared to other countries worldwide, but numerous companies already complied with the new legislation in this matter.
 Companies which activate in the jewelry, tobacco, luxury cars, and alcohol industry are subject to the VAT since January 2018.
 Besides that, an excise tax was already imposed on non-essential goods in the UAE.

 We remind that branches in Dubai are treated just like any other company in Dubai and they are not subject to additional taxes.
 Once the new taxation system was accepted and implemented in 2018, companies aligned with the new requirements.
 Companies in Dubai are considered tax residents if all of their shares are owned by UAE residents and if all or a substantial part of the company’s income comes from a trade or business in Dubai.